jvornhagen/Analysis_GamesAsArt/readme.md

 #Note regarding Data Privacy and the Raw Data
-In order to assure the anonymity of our participants, the file RawData.xlsx was scanned for identfying information.
+In order to assure the anonymity of our participants, the file RawData.csv was scanned for identfying information.
 For this reason the raw data does NOT include the following data:
 - the personal code participants gave to post-hoc withdraw their consent.
 - any names (X cases) written down by participants where changed to [Anonymized]